 - Milieu staff and medical staff support 24/7

 Maybe you, your family, or your employer recognize you need help.
 However, you’re not sure where to start.
-CeDAR offers a comprehensive, multidisciplinary assessment for people in high-risk professions, safety-sensitive occupations, and other circumstances that could benefit from an in-depth evaluation to determine any diagnoses, appropriate level of care and treatment plan, fitness for practice, and return to work recommendations.
+CeDAR offers a comprehensive, multidisciplinary assessment for healthcare providers that could benefit from an in-depth evaluation to determine any diagnoses, appropriate level of care and treatment plan, fitness for practice, and return to work recommendations.
 These evaluations require a short-term residential stay and include the cost of lodging, meals, and all aspects of the evaluation.

 The following services are included: